johnschriner/presentations/digitalocean.md

         )

-We'll want to enable the modification and reload Lighttpd:
+We'll want to enable the modification and then reload Lighttpd:

         sudo lighttpd-enable-mod fastcgi fastcgi-php
         sudo service lighttpd force-reload